 Stasher Sandwich Bag — $11

-Stasher Bags are an awesome product — they are self-sealing, air-tight, and made of silicon.
+Stasher Bags are an awesome product — they are self-sealing, air-tight, and made of plastic-free silicone.
 Think of a Ziplock that will last forever, can be boiled, thrown in the dishwasher, or frozen, and is inherently food-safe.
 The Bags come in three sizes — Half Gallon, Sandwich, and Snack — and can be used to safely store just about anything.
 They’re nice to touch, too.